Bambu-Research-Group/RFID-Tag-Guide/README.md

   - To clone a tag, it must have the same UID, identical content from the data blocks, and the identical RSA signature
   - Changing even one byte will cause the signature to be invalid, and the tag will be rejected
 - Custom Tags
   - This is very unlikely to happen, mostly due to the RSA signature.
-Only Bambu has their "Private Key" which is used to digitally sign these tags.
+Only Bambu Lab has their "Private Key" which is used to digitally sign these tags.
   - To create a custom key, you need to know the following info:
     - RSA Signature Private Key.
 You'd have to get this from bambu, good luck
   - Since Bambu Lab will likely not remove the signature requirement, you would need custom AMS firmware to read tags and ignore the signature